Conference Venue:

 WANG Yiping, Shenzhen University

-JIN Long, Jinan University
+JIN Long, South China Normal University

 MA Yunbin, Research Institute of National Oil and Gas Pipeline Group